sardana-org/sardana/doc/source/other_versions.rst

 You can still generate the docs for other versions of Sardana.
-In order to do that you first need to clone the `Sardana repository <https://github.com/sardana-org/sardana>`_, checkout the necessary version and simply build the docs.
+In order to do that you first need to clone the `Sardana repository <https://github.com/sardana-org/sardana>`_, checkout the necessary version and build the docs with `sphinx-build <sardana_dir>/doc/source/` (this may require you to install some dependencies apart from the sardana ones, such as sphinx).

 In continuation you can find an example of how to do it for version ``2.8.3``: